Chapter 2: Perfect Strangers

-Church climbed to his feet, using the long rifle to push himself up with a grimace.
+Church climbed to his paws, using the long rifle to push himself up with a grimace.
 "No, you're right.
 Dead is dead.
 That's even worrrr--" He trailed off as a crackle of electricity disrupted the air a few feet in front of him, blinking stupidly at the sudden appearance of the sparking substance.
 "Uhhh..."

-"Uh, are you stroking out, dude?
+"Yo, are you stroking out, dude?
 Because, bow-chicka-bow-wow aside, my medical knowledge ends at taping up fucking shotgun holes."

 Before Church could reply, the small arc of white energy expanded rapidly to form a tall arch that appeared to be the entrance to some sort of...tunnel?
-Church stared at what he could only mentally describe as a portal, jaw slack as a shiver of nausea raced down to his stomach at the incomprehensible sight.
-From the side, there was nothing behind the crackling electricity, but looking directly into the arch revealed a passage lined with twisting colors and impossible shapes, and he was so nearly overwhelmed by the unnatural phenomenon that he almost didn't hear the sound of voices trailing out from the rift in reality.
+Church stared at what he could only mentally describe as a portal, his jaw slack as a shiver of nausea raced down to his stomach at the incomprehensible sight.
+From the side, there was nothing behind the crackling electricity, but looking directly into the archway revealed a passage lined with twisting colors and impossible shapes, and he was so nearly overwhelmed by the unnatural phenomenon that he almost didn't hear the sound of voices trailing out from the rift in reality.

 "...tell you this thing would work?
 Ha!
 You owe me dinner, sweetie."

-The tall chupadore watched numbly as a white-furred paw was shoved out into the open air as if testing it.
+Church watched numbly as a white-furred paw was shoved out into the open air as if testing it.
 Behind him, Tucker called out to him in a lazy drawl that he barely registered.
 "Dude?
 Did you just call me 'sweetie'?
 The fuck?!"